polyaxon/polyaxon/site/docs/resources/security.md

     - security
 ---

-Polyaxon is committed to developing secure, reliable products utilising all modern security best practices and processes.
+Polyaxon is committed to developing secure, reliable products utilizing all modern security best practices and processes.

-We take security very seriously at Polyaxon and welcome any peer review of our [open source codebase](https://github.com/polyaxon/polyaxon) to help ensure that it remains completely secure.
+We take security very seriously at Polyaxon and welcome any peer review of our [open-source codebase](https://github.com/polyaxon/polyaxon) to help ensure that it remains completely secure.

 ## Security features